TreeLoys/hellviewer/README.md

 I work above post and get sniffer (crazy pyqt5 api)

+Very important look on www site zone because it may get butthurt for you.
+See dir ./example/ for google.ru
 ### It work on python 2.7 and pyqt5 (Anaconda).
 Other version not test.